libretro/retroarch-assets/README.md

 The retroarch-assets repository is the home of the user interface elements used to generate the various User Experience (UX) environments.
-The UX environments are referred as "menu drivers" and you can switch between environments on most platforms at any time.
+The UX environments are referred to as "menu drivers" and you can switch between environments on most platforms at any time.

 - Ozone is the default UX.
 It offers easy use thanks to its simple menu-driven interface structure.
 - GLUI is a UX for touch devices.
 It works great on phones and tablets.